An Easy Take on French Cassoulet

 - Place a lid on the casserole and transfer it to the oven.

 - Leave in the oven for around 2-3 hours, or until the duck meat and pork belly are soft and tender.
+Add the dumplings 20 minute before serving if you want to include them.

 - Serve with a little crusty bread and a nice glass of Red (ideally French) Wine – A Bordeaux, Cote Du Rhone, Rioja, Barbera.